entando/entando-docs/vuepress/docs/next/docs/getting-started/README.md

 We've tested a variety of Kubernetes implementations including Minikube, Minishift, CodeReady Containers, K3s, and Microk8s to find the best combination of low cpu/memory usage, fast startup times, and minimal configuration so we can get started quickly.
 After downloading the necessary files, we'll have our own instance of Kubernetes up and running in < 60 seconds.

-::: tip What's Needed to Run Kubernetes
+::: tip What's Needed to Run Kubernetes?
 Kubernetes is a container orchestrator designed to manage a server cluster.
 It requires at least one master node running a Linux OS.
 We'll be using Multipass to create a lightweight Ubuntu VM in seconds that runs on a bare metal hypervisor for speed and performance.
 :::

 ### Install Kubernetes

 #### Enable Hypervisor
-::: tip
+::: tip Why a Hypervisor?
 Hypervisors allow you to create and run virtual machines.
 Virtualization software that run on top of your operating system like VirtualBox or VMWare Workstation are Type 2 hypervisors.
 Type 1 hypervisors run on bare metal.
 :::